 Casa de la Familia (CDLF) is a 501(c)(3) non-profit organization founded in 1996 by Clinical Psychologist, Dr. Ana Nogales, whose vision was to create an organization dedicated to ensuring the long-lasting mental health success of individuals who have experienced a psychological trauma.
 CDLF’s team of psychologists, psychiatrists, and skilled staff members provide services in the under-served, under-represented marginalized communities .
-The majority of CDLF’s professional, caring therapists are bi-cultural, bilingual, and Spanish-speaking.
+The majority of CDLF’s professional, caring therapists are bi-cultural and bilingual in Spanish and English.

 Our mission is to address in a compassionate, ethical and professional manner the emotional needs of children, teens, adults and the elderly who have suffered psychological trauma, anxiety, or depressive disorders.

 The primary focus for the services we provide is the underserved and underrepresented minority populations in Orange, Los Angeles, Riverside and San Bernardino Counties with a special emphasis on providing bicultural and bilingual psychological treatment, education and outreach to the Latino community.